When disease goes global

 - 25-30 hours of total instruction and course work, including engaging multimedia, simulations, and curated assignments for which you will receive guidance and support

-- Asynchronous: you’ll learn through engaging video.
+- You’ll learn through engaging video.
 Tune in anytime that works for you.

 Course Designed By